kctang/vt/README.md

 of this file to gain additional insight into the task that was just executed.

 ## Check Pre-Scan Results
-This tasks is used to check (Note: this task can take some time to complete):
+This task is used to check (Note: this task can take some time to complete):
     gradle -q veracodePreScanResults -PappId=20299

 ## Check Build Status